Skip to main content

 source /opt/tros/setup.bash

-# Configuring MIPI camera
+# Configure MIPI camera

 export CAM_TYPE=mipi

-# Start the launch file
+# Launch the launch file

 ros2 launch dnn_node_example dnn_node_example.launch.py dnn_example_config_file:=config/mobilenet_ssd_workconfig.json dnn_example_image_width:=480 dnn_example_image_height:=272

-# Configure the tros.b environment
+# Configure tros.b environment

 source /opt/tros/setup.bash

-# Configuring USB camera
+# Configure USB camera

 export CAM_TYPE=usb

-# Start the launch file
+# Launch the launch file

 ros2 launch dnn_node_example dnn_node_example.launch.py dnn_example_config_file:=config/mobilenet_ssd_workconfig.json dnn_example_image_width:=480 dnn_example_image_height:=272

-Use Local Images offline
+Replaying Local Images

-# Configure the tros.b environment
+# Configure tros.b environment

 source /opt/tros/setup.bash

-# Start the launch file
+# Launch the launch file

 ros2 launch dnn_node_example dnn_node_example_feedback.launch.py dnn_example_config_file:=config/mobilenet_ssd_workconfig.json dnn_example_image:=config/target.jpg